Mount Kudlich

 Mount Kudlich is an 11301 ft mountain summit located in the Alaska Range, in Denali National Park and Preserve, in Alaska, United States.
 Mount Kudlich is also referred to as Peak 11,300.
 It is situated 4,000 feet above the confluence of the West and Northwest Forks of Ruth Glacier, on the west side of the Don Sheldon Amphitheater, 6.15 mi southeast of Denali, 2.5 mi north of Mount Huntington, and 3 mi west-southwest of Mount Dan Beard.
 The mountain was possibly named by explorer Belmore Browne for Herman C. Kudlich (1861-1946), City Magistrate of New York and member of the American Museum of Natural History.
-Belmore Browne participated in Frederick Cook's 1906 expedition which claimed the first ascent of Mount McKinley, but was later disproved.
+Belmore Browne participated in Frederick Cook's 1906 expedition which claimed the first ascent of Denali, but was later disproved.